kyshott/kyshott/README.md

 <br><br>

 **I have a wide range of interests, from coding (of course), to gaming, music and film.
-I am a big fan of competitive games, especially MOBAs and fighting games.
+I am a big fan of turn-based strategy and competitive games, especially MOBAs and fighting games.
 Currently, I play a lot of Super Smash Bros.
 Ultimate, Street Fighter 6 and League of Legends.**

 <br>